TomNicholas/FROST/README.md

 # FROST (Federated Registry Of Scientific Things)

-FROST is a decentralized global data catalog protocol for sharing all scientific data.
+FROST is a decentralized global subscribable data catalog protocol for sharing all scientific data.

 ![updating](https://github.com/user-attachments/assets/2e864f8f-7a29-4ea7-88a7-6b2365071869)